outsideris/Socket.IO-Slide/README.md

 * connect to url at more than two browser(use `?id=sameid`)
 * explain slide (all slide synced page)
-* at `io.Socket() Object Properties` page, you have to connect to server at all browser.
 * at `Communication with Server` page, demo for send(). your message will be received to your browser not other.
 * at `Broadcast via server` page, demo for broadcast(). your message will be broadcase to other browser(if those are connected), not your browser.